RottenThunder/Project-Ember/README.md

     - The camera is now able to be moved by keyboard input
     - The camera can now zoom in and out
     - The enemy (Blue square) is now moving

+### Day 29 (12/11/2021)
+- Commit "ImGui and Pathfinding"
+    - The Enemy now uses a pathfinding algorithm to find the optimal route to the player (tracking him)
+    - ImGui has been successfully implemented and has been hooked up the event system, meaning that the UI windows ImGui creates can be moved and be intercated with